andreyorst/powerline.kak/README.md

 }
 ```

 That is, themes for **powerline.kak** are commands, that define colors in these variables.
-Each each module has foreground and background assests.
+Each module has foreground and background assests.
 Nothe that modifyers like **bold** are not supported yet.
 I'm thinking about it.
 When defining a theme, please make sure that text at the end of your command and string that you add to the `powerline_themes` are exactly the same:
 ```
 set-option -add global powerline_themes "base16-gruvbox"
 define-command   -hidden powerline-theme-base16-gruvbox %{...}